Yes, RMDs Can Improve Your Portfolio

-To determine RMDs for 2021, find each account's market value at the end of 2020.
+To determine RMDs for 2022, find each account's market value at the end of 2021.
 Armed with that dollar amount, find the RMD table that corresponds with your situation.
-Most accountholders will use the uniform life table; a separate table applies to accountholders with spouses who are more than 10 years younger and who are sole beneficiaries.
+Most accountholders will use the Uniform Lifetime Table; a separate table applies to accountholders with spouses who are more than 10 years younger and who are sole beneficiaries.

 But don't necessarily stop there.
 One aspect of RMDs that helps you be strategic is that you don't have to take an RMD from each account.
 For example, you can add your RMD amounts from all of the IRAs in your name (SEP, Simple, and traditional) and take a single withdrawal from just one of the accounts.
 RMDs from multiple 403(b) plans can also be consolidated in this fashion, as can RMDs from inherited IRAs.

 Yet it's also important to bear in mind which RMDs can't be consolidated.
 If you have both an inherited IRA and a traditional IRA, you must take separate RMDs from each account.
 If you hold both a qualified company retirement plan and an IRA, you must take separate RMDs from each account.
 If you have multiple qualified plans and are subject to RMDs, you must fulfill your RMD obligations for each account rather than consolidate.
 It's also worth noting that spouses can't combine their RMDs and take the amount from just one of their IRAs.
 (Even though your finances may be combined, the accounts are in each of your names, not joint.)